IndrayaniProjects/PythonProjects/README.md

 # PythonProjects
 This repository has all my python projects
 </br>
-Author name : Indrayani Deshmukh
+Author Name : Indrayani Deshmukh